-The practice population is in the fifth most deprived decile in England.
-The practice population's age demographic is broadly in line with the local average, in that there are proportionally more patients between the age of 15 and 64 than the national average.
+The practice population is in the fifth most deprived decile in England, although the practice has pockets of both high deprivation and affluence.
+The practice population's age demographic is in line with the Lambeth but not the national average.
+The practice has a higher proportion of patients aged 15-44 than the national average, with all other areas being lower than the national average.

 The practice is managed by three partners.
-The GP team at the surgery is made up of five GPs (including the partners) working to the equivalent of 4.15 whole time staff.
-There is also a nurse practitioner, two practice nurses, a pharmacist and a healthcare assistant.
+The GP team at the surgery is made up of 12 GPs (including the partners) working a total of 85 sessions per week.
+There are also four practice nurses (23 sessions), a pharmacist (5 sessions) and three healthcare assistants (25 sessions).
 There is a practice manager and an assistant practice manager.
-The team is supported by eight other administrative and reception staff.
+The team is supported by three managers and 16 other administrative and reception staff.
 The practice operates under a Personal Medical Services (PMS) contract.

 The practice reception is open between 8:30am and 6:30pm Monday to Friday.
-There are extended hours on Tuesday, Wednesday and Thursday evenings from 6:30 to 8:00pm.
-The practice is also open on Saturday mornings from 9am until 12:30pm When the practice is closed patients are directed to contact the local out of hours service.
+There are extended hours at the main site on every weekday evening, from 6:30pm to 8pm on Mondays and Wednesdays, from 6:30pm until 8:30pm on Tuesdays and Thursdays and 6:30pm until 7pm on Fridays.
+The practice is also open on Saturday mornings from 9am until 12pm When the practice is closed patients are directed to contact the local out of hours service.

-The practice is registered with the Care Quality Commission to provide the regulated activities of treatment of disease, disorder or injury, and diagnostic and screening services.
+The practice is registered with the Care Quality Commission to provide the regulated activities of treatment of disease, disorder or injury, family planning and diagnostic and screening services.